Welcome to the National Consortium for Credentialing Health and Wellness Coaches (NCCHWC).

 The National Certification Examination is based on extensive research, using practicing health and wellness coaches to identify core competencies that are vital to effective coaching.
 Through a rigorous Job Task Analysis (JTA), the tasks, skills and knowledge to be mastered by a competent coach were identified and then validated through a survey completed by more than 1,000 practicing health and wellness coaches.
 For a more detailed history and explanation of the Job Task Analysis (JTA) please click here to access the May article on the development of NCCHWC standards.

 The National Certification will begin a process of professionalizing this emerging field, and enable the growth of an evidence base.
 Our hope is that reputable coach training and education programs will join this endeavor, and that the National Certification will allow proficient coaches to stand apart from coaches who have not received adequate coach training or assessment of their coaching skills and knowledge.
 For more information, please visit our Credentials for Individuals and Organizations pages.

 How can our health and wellness coach training program become accredited?

-For the past five years, NCCHWC has consulted widely on appropriate standards for the training and education of health and wellness coaches.
+For the past 6 years, NCCHWC has consulted widely on appropriate standards for the training and education of health and wellness coaches.
 The results of the Job Task Analysis (JTA), completed in 2014, were the starting point for determining a specific number of contact hours of coach training, education, and mentor coaching.
 Eighteen subject matter experts gathered in August 2014 to apply a best practice process based upon DACUM principles and develop guidelines for minimum standards.